BonsonW/slorado/docs/cuda-build.md

 # Building CUDA version of slorado on x84_64

 1. To build for the NVIDIA GPU, you need to have the CUDA toolkit installed.
+We have tested with CUDA 10, 11 and 12.

-2. A minimum g++ version of 5.4 (available on Ubuntu 16.04 or higher) is required as of 18.11.2024 due to libtorch v2.0.0 we use currently.
+2. A minimum g++ version of 5.4 (available on Ubuntu 16.04 or higher) is required as of slorado 0.2.0 due to libtorch v2.0.0.

 3. Install zlib development files needed for slow5lib: